 I can’t stand on ladders because my foot hurts

 You can so easily get to a point where simple pain frustrates everything you want to achieve in your life, it makes you feel older than you are, and it can lead to inactivity, obesity and depression.
 Ask your doctor for a short course of strong pain-killers, just to discover what your life would be like without pain.
-I didn’t want to take Tramulief every day and have it in my system all the time, I just wanted to take a pill when I had a pain, but a pharmacist took time to explain to me that most pain-killers such as Paracetamol or Ibuprofen are fairly mild, so you can easily take too many, and suffer harmful side effects.
+I didn’t want to take Tramulief every day and have it in my system all the time, I just wanted to take a pill when I had a pain, but a pharmacist took time to explain to me that most pain-killers such as Paracetamol or Ibuprofen are fairly mild, so you can easily end up taking too many, and suffer harmful side effects.
 A positive side to all this is that when you are in pain, it forces you to remove from your life anything that is adding to your stress levels, and when the pain is gone, life is better than it was before!

 Take kindly the counsel of the years, gracefully surrendering the things of youth.

 I suddenly started coming across the term “rheumatism”, and didn’t know what it meant.
-Having searched for a clear definition, it seems that there isn’t one, it refers to hundreds of different conditions where there is pain in the joints.
+Having searched for a clear definition, it seems that there isn’t one, it refers vaguely to hundreds of different conditions where there is pain in the joints.